Remote Host Setup

 .
 All certs must be mounted to /certs

 directory.
-The /cert
+The /certs

 directory expects to have /certs/{ca,cert,key}.pem